sderosiaux/every-single-day-i-tldr/README.md

 # 05-02-2018

+- https://github.com/facebook/osquery A damn good idea: query all your system parts using SQL
 - https://www.cakesolutions.net/teamblogs/demystifying-the-blocking-construct-in-scala-futures A complete post about the "blocking" in Scala.
 Only works with the global ExecutionContext (or you need to DIY)

 # 04-02-2018